zotonic/zotonic/doc/manuals/site-anatomy.rst

 Anatomy of a site
 =================

-Zotonic has the capability of serving more than one site at the same time.
-You can have multiple sites enabled, each which have their own set of templates, has its own database and its own URL dispatch rules.
+Zotonic has the capability of serving more than one site at a time.
+You can have multiple sites enabled, each with its own set of templates, database and URL dispatch rules.

-A Zotonic site is defined as a folder which lives in the priv/sites directory of the zotonic installation (or on a location which is symlinked to this folder, see the tip below).
+A Zotonic site is defined as a folder which lives in the priv/sites directory of the zotonic installation (or in a location which is symlinked to this folder, see the tip below).

 A site's folder contains at least the following: